Tropical Storm Chanthu (2004): Impact and aftermath

 Following the storm, the Government of Vietnam allocated 36 billion Vietnamese đồng (US$2 million) in recovery funds.
-Twenty of the fatalities were from one ship which went missing during the storm, on June 24, search attempts were called off.
+Twenty of the fatalities were from one ship that went missing during the storm; on June 24, search attempts were called off.
 The families of the fishermen were each given 10 million VND (US$560) in cash and gifts by National Assembly Deputy Chairman Truong Quang Duoc.